MultiPoolMiner/MultiPoolMiner/README.txt

       }
     }

-"*" will be appended to any algorithm / coinname.
+"*" stands for any algorithm / coinname.
 No other wildcards are allowed.
 All values are cumulative, so if you specify a value for algorithm AND coinname, then both values will be appended.